School: BT Wilson Sixth Grade.

-College: I have a bachelor of arts in theater from Schreiner University.
+College: I have a bachelor of arts in English from Montclair State University, and a master of education in reading education from Texas State University.

 Reason you chose a career in education: I love reading, and I wanted to share that with students so they can find joy in reading books.

 Most enjoyable part of teaching: The relationships I cultivate with students, sharing our stories with each other.

 Hardest part of teaching: Having students who are not receptive to my teaching, and who are reluctant to try something new.

 If I could change one thing in education it would be: Schools are always scrambling for money for supplies and funding for technology the students need.